How to Make Broth

 What kind of meat can I use?

 It all depends on what kind of broth you are making.
 For a bone broth use bones of chicken or beef.
-For a more tradition chicken stock or beef stock you can use leftover meat, skin and or bone.
+For a more traditional chicken stock or beef stock you can use leftover meat, skin and or bone.
 For veggie broth skip the meat and just add water to your vegetables.

 What do I use homemade broth for?